 You do not have to be interested in Buddhism to do the course.
 Most people who attend are simply looking for a way to relax, de-stress, and reinvigorate their lives.
 Others learn to meditate as a means of personal development and growth.

 For instance, in the 'Mindfulness of Breathing', the object of meditation is the breath.
 This meditation involves sitting quietly observing the flow of the breath in and out of the body.
-The 'Metta Bhavana', another practice we teach, involves quietly cultivating feelings of warmth and friendless towards yourself and others.
+The 'Development of Loving-Kindness' involves quietly cultivating feelings of warmth and friendless towards yourself and others.